 Practice teaching allows students to directly apply their knowledge of the Montessori materials and child development, and to work with real children in authentic Montessori classrooms.
 This is the time to put into practice and refine their abilities to make presentations in the various areas of the curriculum, as well as to improve learning on how to manage a Montessori Elementary classroom.

 Students choose where to conduct their teaching practice but always in a pre-approved elementary school where there is an AMI certified teacher that applies the Montessori approach in the Montessori Elementary classroom prepared environment.
-Pre-approval is required from the Director of the Training Center.
+Pre-approval is required from the Director of the Master.
+It will be necessary to sign collaboration agreements with each center.
 MIRTC is located in the Montessori Palau Girona, which has 16 classrooms with AMI certified elementary teachers available to host students undertaking teaching practice.

 The third summer students who wish to obtain the AMI Diploma undertake written and oral examinations.
 Throughout the course, students undertake written activities to orient to the exam experience and trainers offer suggestions and guidance to support study efforts.
 The written examination is divided in two parts, and it is conducted during two consecutive days, in two sessions of three hours.
 Students are given seven questions and they choose four to answer.
 The first day, they answer questions on Montessori theory topics, while the second day, they answer questions on the practical aspects of the different areas of the curriculum.
 Oral examinations are conducted at the end of the course before a Board of Examiners chaired by an external examiner appointed by AMI.
 Students take the oral examination individually, presenting lessons from each area.
 The lessons to be presented are made through blind draw, and students have several minutes to consider their lessons before the examination begins.
 After each presentation, the examiner and the student start a conversation focusing on the lesson, the materials used, and the relation to child development and to the underlying Montessori principles that support the area.
 The individual oral examination consists of three sessions of approximately half an hour each, and in each session the student presents lessons from two areas.